Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: ITW-SM Dataset

 \subsection{Collection Procedure}

 Data collection was performed using a custom crawler that respects the terms of service of each platform.
 For each platform real content was scraped from verified accounts to ensure authenticity.
-Synthetic content was scraped from user accounts and community pages dedicated to sharing AI-generated visuals.
+AI-generated content was scraped from user accounts and community pages dedicated to sharing AI-generated visuals.
 All images were saved in their original resolution, preserving native compression artifacts.
 A multi-stage filtering pipeline was employed to ensure quality and consistency.
 First, images with heavy text overlays, watermarks, or non-photographic content (e.g., memes, screenshots) were removed.
 Then duplicates were eliminated using similarity scores and all samples were manually reviewed to verify label correctness.
+Moreover, as we wanted to maintain the distribution of AI-generated content shared online, and not merely make a dataset difficult to human evaluators, we avoided discarding images whose semantics may help to reveal whether they are generated or not.
+Fig.~\ref{fig:itw-dataset} illustrates some indicative samples of ITW-SM.

+To better understand the composition of ITW-SM, we compare its topic and resolution distributions against existing web-sampled datasets, like Chameleon.
+For topic analysis, we define a taxonomy of 14 broad semantic categories (e.g., People, Nature, Art, Text/Memes) and perform zero-shot classification using OpenCLIP ViT-B/32~\cite{Cherti_2023}, assigning images based on maximum text-image cosine similarity.
+As \cref{fig:topics_comparison} illustrates, topic distributions differ significantly between social media platforms and online painting communities.
+Additionally, ITW-SM exhibits a substantially broader resolution range, particularly for real images (\cref{fig:resolution_comparison}).